- 1 Mission Statement

 Most books may be checked out for 28 days.
 Magazines and high demand items may be checked out for 14 days.
 New adult materials may be checked out for 14 days.
 If an item is not available for check out, up to 5 pages may be copied at no charge.
-For reference material, patrons may photocopy the first five pages for free.
+For reference material, patrons may photocopy the first five pages free of charge.
 Each reference material photocopy after the initial free five pages is $.15 per copy.
-Audiotapes check out for 28 days.
+Audiotapes may be checked out for 28 days.
 All DVDs and videos may be checked out for 14 days.
-All materials may be renewed if they are not overdue, and if there is no hold on the item.
+All materials may be renewed if they are not overdue, provided there is no hold on the item.
 Two renewals allowed per item.
-Interlibrary loan materials may be renewed if they are not overdue and the lending library will renew materials
+Interlibrary loan materials may be renewed if they are not overdue and the lending library will renew materials.

 Patrons with an email address on file with the library will receive one overdue notice one week after the due date with a second notice to follow at two weeks if the material hasn’t been returned.
 In addition, courtesy calls are made one week and two weeks after an item is overdue for those patrons without an email address on file with the library.

 After 90 days, the item is assumed lost and a bill notice will be sent out automatically.

 Borrowing privileges may be suspended for the following reasons:

 - Fraudulent information on the library card application

 - Incomplete library card application at the end of the probationary period